TokyoYoshida/SwiftNetLib/readme.md

 SwiftNetLib is TCP network library, in multi-thread support.
 It also provides a simple framework of Web applications that use these libraries.

+SwiftNetLib is in early development and pretty experimental.

 ## Build exsample application

 There is a sample of the Web server.